 On July 19, 2010, the Corporation announced that Triumph Aerostructures - Vought Aircraft Division has awarded the Aerospace segment of Héroux-Devtek two new multi-year contracts valued in excess of \$35 million.
 The stated contract values were based on current program expectations.
-First, Progressive Inc., a business unit of Héroux-Devtek's aerostructure products operations located in Arlington, Texas, was awarded a long-term contract to manufacture aluminum wing ribs and other machined components for the Gulfstream 550 business jet program.
-The second long-term agreement was awarded to the landing gear products operations and involves the fabrication and delivery of torque tubes for the Boeing 737 program.
+First, Progressive Inc., a business unit of Héroux-Devtek's Aerostructure Product Line operations located in Arlington, Texas, was awarded a long-term contract to manufacture aluminum wing ribs and other machined components for the Gulfstream 550 business jet program.
+The second long-term agreement was awarded to the Landing Gear Product Line operations and involves the fabrication and delivery of torque tubes for the Boeing 737 program.
 Deliveries will begin in calendar year 2010 and will continue through calendar year 2015.
 Production will be carried out at the Laval, Québec facility.